Top 10 IT Service Desk (ITSM) Software

 2021.
 Electric raises $40M to put small-business IT in the cloud

-Electric, a company looking to put IT departments in the cloud, has raised $40 million Series C round.
-Electric launched in 2016 with a mission to make IT much simpler for small and medium-sized businesses.
-Rather than bringing on a dedicated IT department, or contracting out high-priced local service providers, Electric’s software allows one admin to manage devices, software subscriptions, permissions and more.
-The vast majority of IT’s work is administration, distribution and maintenance of the broad variety of software programs at any given company.
-Electric does most of that job on behalf of IT, meaning that a smaller business only needs to worry about desk-side troubleshooting when it comes up, rather than the whole kit and caboodle.
+Electric, a company focused on transitioning IT departments to the cloud, has successfully raised $40 million in a Series C funding round.
+Since its inception in 2016, Electric has been dedicated to simplifying IT operations for small and medium-sized businesses.
+Instead of hiring a dedicated IT department or relying on expensive local service providers, Electric's software empowers a single administrator to efficiently manage devices, software subscriptions, permissions, and more.
+The majority of IT tasks revolve around administration, distribution, and maintenance of various software programs within a company.
+Electric handles these tasks on behalf of the IT department, allowing smaller businesses to focus on desk-side troubleshooting when necessary, rather than the entire IT infrastructure.

 2020.
 ServiceNow is acquiring Element AI, startup building AI services for enterprises